Comparison of normal ovary and polycystic ovary.

 Polycystic Ovary Syndrome: Diet & Exercise

 A customized PCOS diet and exercise routine can have a big impact in balancing hormone levels, reducing the severity of Polycystic Ovary Syndrome.
-A diet that is high in lean protein and low in fat and “empty” carbohydrates is a good place to start.
+A diet that is high in lean protein and whole grains, and low in fat and “empty” carbohydrates is a good place to start.
 Avoid white bread, french fries, candy, soda, and sweets.

 There is no need to completely overhaul your diet or workout routine overnight.
 Take little steps, practice them consistently, and reward yourself for the progress you make.